Natural Resource Damage Assessment and Restoration Program in Indian Country

 The Department of the Interior's (DOI) Natural Resource Damage Assessment and Restoration (NRDAR) Program is an integrated, department-wide program.
-Its mission is to restore natural resources held in trust for the public injured as a result of oil spills or hazardous substance releases into the environment.
+Its mission is to restore natural resources held in trust for the public that are injured as a result of oil spills or hazardous substance releases into the environment.

 When an oil spill or hazardous substance release occurs in Indian Country, the Branch of Environmental Services may assist in conducting a Natural Resource Damage Assessment (NRDA).
-During the assessment, environmental response and restoration specialists collect, compile and analyze data to determine the impacts of the spill or release.
+During the assessment, environmental response and restoration specialists collect, compile, and analyze data to determine the impacts of the spill or release.

-Through the authorities listed in CERCLA, the Oil Pollution Act and the Clean Water Act, the information gathered during NRDA can be used to pursue a natural resource damage assessment claim against the potentially responsible parties with the ultimate goal of restoring the damaged resources to their state before the damage occurred.
+Through the authorities listed in CERCLA, the Oil Pollution Act, and the Clean Water Act, the information gathered during NRDA can be used to pursue a natural resource damage assessment claim against the potentially responsible parties with the ultimate goal of restoring the damaged resources to their state before the damage occurred.
 If natural resources are not restored, then compensation for the injury will be sought from the potentially responsible parties.

 Branch of Environmental Services Authority and Responsibility under NRDAR

-During the NRDAR process, federally recognized Tribes are considered trustees for natural resources belonging to, managed by, controlled by, or relating to them.
-This includes natural resources related to Tribal subsistence, cultural uses and spiritual values and uses that are preserved by treaties.
+During the NRDAR process, federally-recognized Tribes are considered trustees for natural resources belonging to, managed by, controlled by, or relating to them.
+This includes natural resources related to Tribal subsistence, cultural uses and spiritual values, and uses that are preserved by treaties.

-When an oil spill or hazardous substance release occurs on Tribal land, BES can consult, coordinate, cooperate with and provide assistance to Tribal governments to conduct natural resource damage assessments and access environmental restoration services.
+When an oil spill or hazardous substance release occurs on Tribal land, BES can consult, coordinate, cooperate with, and provide assistance to Tribal governments to conduct natural resource damage assessments and access environmental restoration services.

 For some examples of NRDAR efforts in which Tribal governments are members of a trustee council, visit the NRDAR Case Document Library and enter the term ‘Tribe’ into the search bar.

-In addition, the Branch of Environmental Services provides oversight, coordination and guidance to BIA regional case managers on NRDA cases located around the country.
-The Branch ensures Tribes involved in NRDAR cases receive necessary funds from the Department of the Interior to support Tribal claim development.
-In addition, the Branch participates in the Department’s Office of Restoration and Damage Assessment (ORDA) Technical Working Group (TWG) and reviews all funding requests.
+In addition, BES provides oversight, coordination, and guidance to BIA regional case managers on NRDA cases located around the country.
+BES ensures Tribes involved in NRDAR cases receive necessary funds from the Department of the Interior to support Tribal claim development.

 How to report an oil spill or hazardous substance release

-If there has been an oil spill, hazardous substance release or other environmental contamination on your trust or restricted land, email Sherry Kircher at Sherry.Kircher@bia.gov or contact your local BIA agency.
+If there has been an oil spill, hazardous substance release, or other environmental contamination on your trust or restricted land, email Sherry Kircher at Sherry.Kircher@bia.gov or contact your local BIA agency.

 Success Stories